tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-26-download-secrets-from-kubernetes.md

 kubectl config set-context minikube
 {% endhighlight %}

-I highly recommend setting autocompletion for kubectl if you are using it often, you can find instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion)
+I highly recommend setting autocompletion for kubectl, if you are using it often, you can find instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion)

 For iterating over json fields I'm using `jq`, you can read more about it [here](https://stedolan.github.io/jq/)